Saving money is a pretty simple process. What’s difficult, is changing our thoughts and behaviors about money, power, status, and things.

 Researchers of behavioral science say that despite our own good intentions, we often consistently undercut our attempts to attain a specific goal in a number of ways.
 This includes sound financial goals.

-In the 2015 paper, Wired for Imprudence, authors “identified ways in which our own natural thinking patterns can make it difficult to manage money well both day-to-day and in the long term.”
+In Wired for Imprudence, authors “identified ways in which our own natural thinking patterns can make it difficult to manage money well both day-to-day and in the long-term.”

 Aptly named, these “six behavioral hurdles to financial capability” identified in the paper include: